 Narration is a wonderful way to solidify knowledge.
 At its simplest, narration is just telling what you’ve learned.
 Written narration is writing down those ideas.
 It can be the most important step to real learning because it provides an opportunity for kids to pair their own ideas and experiences with the new information they have learned.
 Written ideas, articulated, can stay with us.

-Written narration prompts kids to think deeply and then contribute their own ideas to the topic.
-It causes kids to explore ideas more deeply within their own minds.
+Written narration prompts us to think deeply and then contribute our own ideas to the topic.
+It causes us to explore ideas more deeply within our own minds.
 Writing should be a natural extension of learning rather than just an assignment during writing class, so here are some tips for getting your kids writing about all of the fun things they are learning about.

 Write At The End Of Each Unit